 What does “Shared Responsibility” Mean

-“Shared Responsibility” explains the demarcation line between what the cloud provider controls and what the cloud consumer controls.
-In a traditional DIY IT environment, responsibility for everything rests entirely on the business.
+“Shared Responsibility” explains the demarcation line between what a cloud provider controls and what a cloud consumer controls.
+In a traditional DIY IT environment, responsibility for everything rests entirely on the business and its IT personnel.
 Electricity, physical security, hardware, software, and everything else has to be purchased, installed, maintained, and administered by the company directly or through an intermediary.
 In a cloud environment, responsibility is shared between the cloud provider and the business owner.
 In addition to defining responsibility, the model explains ownership of cloud resources.

 There are a lot of advantages to this type of relationship because it allows the business’s IT staff to take their focus off of certain parts of the environment.
 There are, however, some things that the cloud provider cannot reasonably take responsibility for.
 The relationship between cloud provider and business is described effectively using the “Shared Responsibility Model.”
 The Shared Responsibility Model defines responsibility levels for the three cloud Service Categories outlined in part 1; SaaS, PaaS, and Iaas.
 Each responsibility level is separated into 6 different responsibilities; Physical, Network, Virtual, OS, Application, and Data.
 Let me explain what each piece means.